-- 1. All wineries would switch to the general permit. - 2.
-Wineries currently operating under individual permits would continue to do so.
+2. Wineries currently operating under individual permits will continue to do so.

-Initial fee changes at the permittee level (during the two years specified in the proposed amendments) range from a fee reduction of \$1 thousand to a fee increase of \$943 thousand per year, across both winery assumptions, in 2021.3
+Initial fee changes at the permittee level (during the two years specified in the amendments) range from a fee reduction of \$1 thousand to a fee increase of \$943 thousand per year, across both winery assumptions, in 2021.

-In 20-year present values, individual permittees would pay between \$0 and \$24 million more under the proposed amendments.4
+In 20-year present values, individual permittees will pay between 0 and 24 million more under the amendments.